frappe/erpnext_documentation/user/manual/en/using-erpnext/articles/letter-head-in-the-report.md

 In the reports, Letter Head is fetched from the Company master.

-To have company's Letter Head fetched correctly in the report, please ensure that you have updated default Letter Head in the Company master.
+To have the company's Letter Head fetched correctly in the report, please ensure that you have updated the default Letter Head in the Company master.

 > Explore > Accounting > Company